mjmeilahn/machine-learning-projects/README.md

 Look at the predicted accuracy percent % when the average slope reaches 50%.

-## Model Descriptions

-Simple Linear Regression (Outcome is numerical) - Requires one dependent variable (like Salary) to predict and one independent variable (like Years of Experience) and a constant (starting point like zero).
-If we assume this data-relationship is linear - chart is visualized as a linear graph either upwards or downwards with various points of observations.
-Formula is Y = MX + B. Various tools exist outside of Python to visualize like R, GRETL or a general SAS product.
-The higher amount of observations lead to a lower P-Value to predict significance.

-Polynomial Regression (Outcome is numerical) - Requires one dependent variable (like Salary) to predict and one independent variable (like Years of Experience) and a constant (starting point like zero).
-If we assume this data-relationship is non-linear - chart is visualized as an exponential line graph either upwards or downwards with various points of observations.
-Formula is Y = MX + MX**2 + B. Various tools exist outside of Python to visualize like R, GRETL or a general SAS product.
-The higher amount of observations lead to a lower P-Value to predict significance.

-Multiple Linear Regression (Outcome is numerical) - Eliminating insignificant variables from the model through Backward Elimination (start with many variables) to remove any variable above 0.05 P-Value (re-running model after each removal) to reach high Adjusted R-Squared value.
-Predicting a lone dependent variable (like Profit).
-Categorical variables (like State or Gender) are treated as dummies and remove at least one dummy variable from a respective category (like omitting Female dummy variable if we select Male in the model) to avoid the correlation trap.
-Coefficients are weighted as per unit measure unless the same rate of measure applies across all variables.

-Logistic Regression (Outcome is Binary) - Same method to remove insignificant variables from the model through Backward Elimination (start with many variables) to remove any variable above 0.05 P-Value (re-running model after each removal) to reach high Adjusted R-Squared value.
-Predicting a lone dependent variable (like whether someone closed an account / binary).
-Categorical variables (like Region or Gender) are treated as dummies and remove at least one dummy variable from a respective category (like omitting Female dummy variable if we select Male in the model since Male will become binary as a result of becoming a dummy variable - same goes for any Categorical variable) to avoid the correlation trap.
-Coefficients need to be weighted under E Value calculation i.e. exponent of E. See Google Sheet for example and Heatmap for presentation.

-K-Nearest Neighbors (K-NN) where outcome is Binary - Same as Logistic Regression but its Training & Test Models have a more flexible line of separation between Yes/No. Depends entirely on the dataset and the correlation between relationships.

-Support Vector Machine (SVM) where outcome is Binary - Same as Logistic Regression but its margin between Yes/No are defined by equal distances of closest polar opposite data points belonging to Yes or No respectively.
-Visually this can appear as a straight line between Yes/No and may mimic a Logistic Regression.

-Kernel SVM (Outcome is Binary) - Same as normal SVM except its boundary line of separation appears as a non-linear curve for data that do not have a linear Yes/No relationship.

-Support Vector Regression (SVR) where outcome is numerical - A hyperplane (or tube shaped object) is fitted to a linear plot where data points within the hyperplane are disregarded as "errors" and act instead as a buffer or range.
-Values outside of this hyperplane become support vectors and shape the regression line.

-Decision Tree Regression (Outcome is numerical) - Assigns a section to a series of data points that appear as a cluster when visualized.
-Test model values are passed into the Decision Tree Training algorithm (Y/N) several times until it passes all hurdles to receive a numerical score.
-As an example think of how companies weed out job candidates based on select criteria and assign an outcome to each applicant.

-Random Forest Regression (Outcome is numerical) - Multiple random samples taken from a Decision Tree Regression and trains the model on averages of the samples.

 ## Manual Data Prediction (before Python or ML)